Individual Ministry Supervision

 - Define individual ministry supervision, including the issues of confidentiality, ethics, quality control and legal concerns;

-- Analyse current models of individual ministry supervision, and relate theories of supervision to their own ministry setting;
+- Analyse current models of individual ministry supervision;

-- Demonstrate an understanding of the contemplative stance to supervision, parallel processes, transference and counter-transference as they apply to individual ministry supervision;
+- Demonstrate an understanding of the contemplative stance to supervision and its relationship to Ignatian Spirituality;

-- Articulate their own framework of individual ministry supervision supported by current literature and research;
+- Develop a personal approach to individual supervision which is supported by current literature and research;

-- Evaluate their strengths and areas for growth in the provision of individual ministry supervision in the light of feedback from lecturers and fellow students.
+- Evaluate their own strengths and areas for future growth in the provision of supervision in the light of feedback from lecturers and fellow students.

 Bumpus, M. & R. Bradburn-Langer.
 Supervision of Spiritual Directors: Engaging in Holy Mystery.
 London, UK: Morehouse Publishing, 2005.